Tensor-Titans/Lmaghrib-BinYedik/README.md

 ### Task 2 : Information Retriever

-With the monument’s name identified, LLaMA3 serves a dual role.
-It also acts as an interactive tool to answer and elaborate on queries about the monument, providing users with detailed, accessible explanations and enhancing their overall understanding.
-Further, we employ LangGraph to orchestrate and manage the interaction flows within our application.
-LangGraph facilitates the creation of complex, stateful interaction chains, which are essential for maintaining context and continuity in conversations with users.
+With the monument identified, LLaMA3 adopts a dual role:

+Interactive Query Handling: Acts as a responsive agent to field questions about the monument, delivering detailed and accessible information.
+Data Integration and Management: Leveraging LangGraph, we design complex, stateful interaction chains that maintain conversational context, enhancing user interaction continuity.

 | Technique   | Accuracy                       | Speed    | Relevancy | Chosen |
 |-----------|-----------------------------------|-----------|--------|--------|